Classification of locally standard $T$-pseudomanifolds over topological stratified pseudomanifolds: Applications to the class of topological spaces with -action

 That is, $\psi_x$ is chosen so that the following diagram commutes:

 Since $U_{\pi(x)}$ is small, we have $U_{\pi(x)} \cap Q_i \subset Q_i \setminus Q_{i-1}$.
 By Definition~\ref{def of pseudomanifold}-3~(c), it follows that

 Therefore,

 which shows that $x$ has a neighborhood homeomorphic to $\mathbb{R}^{2i}$.
-Hence, $(M^{2n}, \mathfrak{M})$ is a manifold stratified space, verifying condition \eqref{cond-1}.
-From the definition of a locally standard $T$-manifold, we have $l = 0$ and $n = m$, which implies condition \eqref{cond-2}.
+Hence, $(M^{2m}, \mathfrak{M})$ is a manifold stratified space, verifying condition \eqref{cond-1}.
+Since $M^{2m}$ is a locally standard $T$-manifold, the preimage of a point in $Q_i \setminus Q_{i-1}$ is an $i$-dimensional orbit.
+Hence, the minimal dimension of the orbit of any point is $l$, where $l$ is the minimal dimension of a stratum of $Q$.
+It follows that condition \eqref{cond-2} is satisfied.
 Condition \eqref{cond-3} follows directly from the fact that the action is locally standard (i.e., it acts locally coordinatewise), and hence has free orbits.

-We next show that $M_{2n} \setminus M_{2(n-1)}$ is dense in $M^{2n}$.
-Note that the orbit projection $\pi: M^{2n} \to Q^n$ is a surjective open map.
-Since $Q_n \setminus Q_{n-1}$ is dense in $Q^n$, it follows that
+We next show that $M_{2m} \setminus M_{2(m-1)}$ is dense in $M^{2m}$.
+Note that the orbit projection $\pi: M^{2m} \to Q^n$ is a surjective open map.
+Since $Q_m \setminus Q_{m-1}$ is dense in $Q^m$, it follows that

-is dense in $M^{2n}$.
+is dense in $M^{2m}$.
 This verifies Definition~\ref{def of T-pseudomanifold}-1.

 It remains to verify Definition~\ref{def of T-pseudomanifold}-2.
 By Lemma~\ref{lem of sphere}, there exists a weakly equivariant homeomorphism